marcusoftnet/marcusoftnet.github.io/_posts/2011-11-01-specflowassistdynamichow-to-use-it.md

 Install-Package SpecFlow.Assist.Dynamic
 ```

-(Sidenote: Ha!
+(Side note: Ha!
 It’s good to try out your own stuff.
 I found a bug in version 0.2 on NuGet and fixed it with version 0.2.1.)

 This command will also pull down the latest version of [SpecFlow](http://www.specflow.org) and other dependencies needed.